Lindsay Spiller

 How does a business become suspended?

-A business is required to comply with certain requirements in order to maintain good standing with the State of California.
-For example, a business is required to file a tax return and pay its taxes or it can be suspended by the Franchise Tax Board (FTB).
+A business must comply with certain requirements to maintain good standing with the State of California.
+For example, a business is required to file a tax return and pay its taxes, or it can be suspended by the Franchise Tax Board (FTB).
 In California, a business entity registered with the California Secretary of State (SOS) must file and pay at least an $800 franchise or annual tax from its registration date to the current date, regardless of business activity, or it will be subject to suspension by the FTB.

 The SOS may also suspend a business for not filing the required Statement of Information.
 It is possible for a business to be suspended by the SOS and the FTB at the same time.